williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 ---

-## ✨ The Solution: SE-Assistant + SE-NTRAL
+## ✨ The Solution: SE-ASSISTANT_CONTEXT-HUB + SE-NTRAL

-SE-Assistant is your personal research genius.
+SE-ASSISTANT_CONTEXT-HUB is your personal research genius.
 SE-NTRAL bridges local brilliance with team-wide collaboration.

 ### 🔗 How It Works
-1. **You build locally:** Use SE-Assistant in Cursor to create merchant context and solutions
+1. **You build locally:** Use SE-ASSISTANT_CONTEXT-HUB in Cursor to create merchant context and solutions
 2. **You sync once:** Push your workspace to SE-NTRAL platform in seconds
 3. **Team benefits forever:** Every SE can now access your merchant context, solutions, and insights